G4TGJ/g4tgj.github.io/about.md

 My main interest at the moment is home construction.
 If you work me on 40m I am probably using my homebrewed transceiver.
 I hope to document many of the circuits on this website.

+### Home brew

+As well as building radio equipment I am also home brew beer.
+As well as entries about radio I shall also be posting some beer recipes here.

 ### Equipment

 Current base equipment is a Yaesu FT450D with a 40m doublet.
 I still use the SEM Tranzmatch from 1983.